 Chambers has a dedicated Equality & Diversity Committee (EDC), consisting of an Equality & Diversity Officer and ten further Members of Chambers, which regularly meets to consider and implement policies designed to further equality and diversity.
-The EDC also runs seminars and training sessions on a range of equality and diversity issues, with the aim of raising awareness, eliminating discrimination, and providing support to our members.
+The EDC runs seminars and training sessions, and publishes an ad hoc newsletter, on a range of equality and diversity issues, with the aim of raising awareness, eliminating discrimination, and providing support to our members.

 Recruitment and Work

 When recruiting new tenants, pupils or staff, we look for quality and welcome applications from as wide a talent pool as possible.
 We do not discriminate based on any protected characteristics and have worked with the Bar Standards Board to ensure our applications at all levels not only meet but surpass the fair recruitment standards expected.
 All members and staff involved in recruitment have undertaken Fair Recruitment training.